The Professional Certificate in Intergovernmental and International Negotiation

-NPSIA-PT&D’s 4-day Professional Certificate in Intergovernmental and International Negotiating program is built upon the Sage Bargaining method created by our instructors Dr. Michael Dolan and Dr. Brian Tomlin.
-The workshop is designed to equip participants with fundamental negotiating skills through a combination of lectures from experienced practitioners and exercises and negotiation simulations that use the Sage Bargaining approach (learn more by scrolling below).
+NPSIA-PT&D’s 4-day Professional Certificate in Intergovernmental and International Negotiating program is built upon the Sage Bargaining method created by our instructors: Dr. Michael Dolan and Dr. Brian Tomlin.
+This workshop is designed to equip participants with fundamental negotiating skills through a combination of lectures from experienced practitioners, exercises and negotiation simulations that use the Sage Bargaining approach (learn more by scrolling below).

 Registration: registration is now closed.
-Before proceeding please review our cancellation and withdrawal policies here.
+Before registering please review our cancellation and withdrawal policies here.

 Time: 9 AM to 4:30 PM EST, daily

 Skills learnt in this workshop are applicable to informal processes and in more formal negotiations, at both bilateral and multilateral levels.
 The emphasis is on developing those capabilities needed to achieve the best outcomes when undertaking complex negotiations.

 This SAGE Bargaining workshop is comprised of two steps:

 - Part 1 – Bilateral Intergovernmental and International Negotiations (2 days) and

 - Part 2 – Multilateral Intergovernmental and International Negotiations (2 days).

 Learning objectives in this course include: